 - Suggestions as to how the functionally limiting manifestations of the condition(s) may be accommodated.

-The answers to these questions will give a very clear picture on the student's limitations.
+The answers to these questions will provide a clear picture of the student's limitations.
 If the disability is progressive or if the student experiences any change in the severity that would affect the accommodations, updated documentation that reflects the change in status must be provided.

 An appropriately licensed professional should provide medical documentation of disability.
-The report should include the psychiatric history, current status, and if appropriate medical and neurological reports.
-In most cases the report must be within the last year and must include DSM diagnosis and recommendations for academic accommodations.
+The report should include the psychiatric history, current status, and if appropriate, medical and neurological reports.
+In most cases the report must be within the last year and must include DSM diagnosis, how the disability(ies) will affect the student, and recommendations for academic accommodations.

 If the disability is progressive or if the student experiences any change in the severity that would affect the accommodations, updated documentation that reflects the change in status must be provided.